San Miniato and the White Truffle: Tuscany’s Autumn Ritual

 How to Reach:

-Events:
+Main Events:

-• Sagra del Tartufo Bianco Sanminiatese, La Serra — 31 Oct – 2 Nov 2025
+- Sagra del Tartufo Bianco Sanminiatese, La Serra — 31 Oct–2 Nov 2025

-• Mostra Mercato Nazionale del Tartufo Bianco, San Miniato — 15–16, 22–23, 29–30 Nov 2025
+- Mostra Mercato Nazionale del Tartufo Bianco, San Miniato — 15–16, 22–23, 29–30 Nov 2025

 The Essence of It All

-Tuscany has many stories — of wine, art, and hills — but the white truffle tells a quieter one.
+Tuscany tells many stories — of wine, hills, and art — but the white truffle tells a quieter one.
+It speaks of patience, dawn walks through damp forests, and a fleeting flavour that disappears almost as soon as it is found.

-And if you follow your nose through the autumn air, you’ll find it — earthy, fleeting, unforgettable.
+San Miniato keeps that story alive.
+And if you follow your nose through the autumn air, you’ll find it — earthy, ephemeral, unforgettable.

 Discover more from Emilia Delizia